RiptidePzh/LLM_Chatbot_App/README.md

 ### Prerequisites

-`BigDL` library for Intel chip devices, tested for the Chinese language model `chatglm2-6b`, and the English language model `llama-2-chat-7b`
+`BigDL` library for Intel chip devices, tested for the Chinese model `chatglm2-6b`, and English model `llama-2-chat-7b`
 `GPT4ALL` for other devices, tested for the English language model `llama-2-chat-7b`